OLE-kosmos/docker-chrome-headless/README.md

 ## Usage

-This is really only intended as a tool to facilitate testing of [behat-chrome/behat-chrome-extension](https://gitlab.com/behat-chrome/behat-chrome-extension) & [behat-chrome/chrome-mink-driver](https://gitlab.com/behat-chrome/chrome-mink-driver).
+This is intended as a tool to facilitate testing of [behat-chrome/behat-chrome-extension](https://gitlab.com/behat-chrome/behat-chrome-extension) & [behat-chrome/chrome-mink-driver](https://gitlab.com/behat-chrome/chrome-mink-driver).
+See those project's README and CI configuration for details.

+This project is not intended as a prepackaged Chrome environment for general use in CI.